Government documents found online should be referenced as a website or webpage.

 Example 2: in text citation (online)

-There are seven areas of learning and development that must inform educational programmes in early years settings (Department for Education, 2017).
+There are specific areas of learning and development that must inform educational programmes in early years settings (Department for Education, 2024).

 Example 2: reference (online)